A fleet maintenance process is crucial for efficiency and cost savings. The difficult part is knowing where to start or how to improve upon it.

 - Creating high quality work instructions that are clear and concise and define what work needs to be performed and the repercussions if standards are not met

 - Supervising work periodically by “dropping-in” to observe service providers (if included in your contract).
 Crucial tasks should include checks by supervisors or independent assessors to ensure a second set of eyes signs off on the work

 Step 5: Complete - “Following up after the work”

 Even when the repair is complete, the work doesn’t stop there.
 The next step is keeping accurate records.
 Otherwise, what good was all that effort if you don’t know how to improve and avoid repeating mistakes in the future?

-Detailed work orders will allow you to record all relevant information about a repair to determine actual downtime, costs and more.
+Detailed work orders in a fleet maintenance software will allow you to record all relevant information about a repair to determine actual downtime, costs and more.
 This will lead to more reliable equipment and hence fewer unexpected breakdowns, accurate planning for task times leading to increased uptime and better quality work instructions.

 Step 6: Analyze - “Measuring the work"